SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     out->write( num2 ).

     "-------------- Overusing table expression -------------
-    "The following examples performes many reads and writes "using table expressions.
+    "The following examples performs many reads and writes "using table expressions.
 The first example includes multiple "table expressions, while the second one is differently designed, "without many table expressions.
 The runtimes of the loops are